-The work pool consists of one or more "worker" host machines.
+The work pool consists of one or more "worker" host machines (or containers in a Dockerized deployment).
 The workers hosted on the machines in the work pool are daemons that carry out the "heavy lifting" tasks of building and analyzing code.

-In the simplest demo setup the work pool and the control pool may be hosted on the same machine and you may only run the minimum of two worker daemons (one for processing users' custom queries, one for all other work pool tasks).
+In the simplest, non-Dockerized, demo setup the work pool and the control pool may be hosted on the same machine and you may only run the minimum of two worker daemons (one for processing users' custom queries, one for all other work pool tasks).

 It's important to distinguish between "workers" (the daemons that build and analyze code) and "worker hosts" (the machines on which the workers run).